Simple. Fast. Accurate. Cost effective.

 - ECL code compiles into optimized C++ and can be easily extended using C++ libraries.

-Thor, the Data Refinery, is the extraction, transformation and loading engine.
+Thor, the Data Refinery Engine, is the ingestion and enrichment engine.

 - Thor uses a master-slave topology in which slaves provide localized data storage and processing power, while the master monitors and coordinates the activities of the slave nodes and communicates job status information.